 It was during our beach walk, that we had the privilege of watching two bald eagles making a nest.
 We couldn’t tell if they were fighting or playing, but they were definitely putting on a show!

-There is also where the guides knowledge of the area and wildlife really shone.
+There is also where the guide’s knowledge of the area and wildlife really shone.
 The depth of their expertise was so vast that not one question went unanswered.

 A lot of people chose bushwhacking each day.
 For safety, the guides make a point of speaking loud and making noise to alert wildlife.
 It’s a smart move as you don’t want to come face to face with a bear.

 You won’t see a lot of wildlife bushwhacking, but if you are looking for an adventure, bushwhacking is a must.
 A guide leads the group through a non-existent trail and stomps through rivers, over fallen trees, and cutting through thick brush.
 It’s a great outdoor experience to make you feel like a true explorer.

 Whale watching in Alaska is one of the most popular excursions on cruise ships and on an UnCruise, you whale watch every day!